 Fact: The straight razor provides the closest shave possible because you have full control of the blade since it’s fully-exposed.

-Fact: With the closest shave possible comes risks.
-The straight razor was once known as the “cut throat” razor because of the nicks, cuts, and other wounds you might incur while using it.
+Fact: With the closest shave, possibly comes risks.
+The straight razor was once known as the “cut-throat” razor because of the nicks, cuts, and other wounds you might incur while using it.

 Fact: You need a leather strop or hone to keep the blade sharp.